Unsolicited telephone calls misusing our name - We do not nuisance cold call -

 In addition, employees also entitled to a period of statutory or contractual notice, or payment in lieu of notice, as well as accrued untaken holiday entitlement.

-If you would like to learn more about our Employment Law and HR packages and services, please contact Nicola Clarke on 01625 507 506 or email [email protected]
+If you would like to learn more about our Employment Law and HR packages and services, please contact our Employment and HR team on 01625 507 506 or email [email protected]

 This website privacy notice sets out how Thorneycroft Solicitors uses and protects any information that you give Thorneycroft Solicitors when you use this website.